Skip to main content

 BuildAMol cannot:

-• imitate real-life chemical reaction mechanisms
+• model real-life chemical reaction mechanisms in detail

 • perform molecular dynamics or quantum chemistry computations